 The member credit institutions conduct an extensive identification and evaluation of risks related to their operations and set their risk-bearing capacity to match the total amount of the risks.
 In order to secure its capital adequacy, the bank sets risk-based capital objectives and prepares a capital plan to achieve these objectives.
 The member institutions of the amalgamation use common measurement methodologies defined by the risk control function of the central institution for their capital plan.
+During the review period, member credit institutions have been exempted from the own funds requirements for intragroup items and large exposures limits for exposures between the central credit institution and the member credit institutions.
+The exemption is based on permission granted by the Financial Supervisory Authority.

 The own funds of the amalgamation of POP Banks consist of cooperative contributions, supplementary cooperative contributions, POP Shares, retained earnings and other non-restricted reserves.
-The EU's Capital Requirements Regulation No. 575/2013 does not acknowledge the supplementary cooperative contributions previously used by the member credit institution as an equity instrument, ergo supplementary cooperative contributions are no longer items recognized in own funds of the member credit institutions according to the new regulations.
+The EU's Capital Requirements Regulation No. 575/2013 does not acknowledge the supplementary cooperative contributions previously used by the member credit institutions as an equity instrument, ergo supplementary cooperative contributions are no longer items recognized in own funds of the member credit institutions according to the new regulations.
 The Capital Requirements Regulation is applied as of 1 January 2014, but the application of the transitional rules concerning supplementary cooperative contributions will be gradually phased in.
 Some of the member credit institutions of the amalgamation have since 2015 issued new equity instruments, POP Shares, which are included in own funds.
-A total of EUR 43.5 million of POP Shares had been issued at the end of 2016 (17.9 million).
+A total of EUR 53.6 (43.5) million of POP Shares had been issued at the end of 2017.
 In addition to new issuances, some former supplementary cooperative contributions have been converted to POP Shares.

-At the end of 2016, the capital adequacy of the amalgamation of POP Banks was on a solid level.
-The amalgamation's capital adequacy ratio was 21.3 per cent (20.8) and CET1 Capital ratio 20.9 per cent (20.2).
+At the end of 2017, the capital adequacy of the amalgamation of POP Banks was on a solid level.
+The amalgamation's capital adequacy ratio was 21.2 (21.3) per cent and CET1 Capital ratio 20.9 (20.9) per cent.
 The amalgamation does not include the profit for the financial year in own funds.